 As I approach my mid-30s – okay I am approaching 32, but I round up – it becomes more clear every day that I am aging.
 Sure, I still get carded, people ask if I am in my 20’s and I look like a 12-year-old kid without makeup on, but I know the truth.
 I am getting older.

 So, I figured now is as good of time as any to start understanding how I can stay healthy as age slowly creeps up on me.
-Besides exercising and eating right, with the help of Teresa Malcolm, MD, OB/GYN and Jessica Regnaert, MD, Family Medicine physician, here are the top medical test for women of in their 20s, 30s, 40s, and 50s.
+Besides exercising and eating right here are the top medical test for women of in their 20s, 30s, 40s, and 50s.

 - Get a complete physical.
 When you are 21 you should get your first complete physical, including blood work that checks your cholesterol, sugar, thyroid function, liver and kidney function, and vitamin B12 and D levels.
 Get one every 5 years until you reach the age of 40.
 Getting these tests will ensure that you can detect any issues as early as possible.